Commercial insurance options

-It’s common to pay more for commercial auto coverage in a large city like Kansas City than a smaller city like Branson.
+It’s common to pay more for commercial auto coverage in a large city like Kansas City than in a smaller city like Branson.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
-Areas susceptible to weather-related events such as floods and tornadoes are also factors.
+Areas susceptible to weather-related events, such as floods and tornadoes, are also factors.

 The distance you routinely travel can influence your commercial auto rate.
 A vehicle with a local route within Jefferson City’s metropolitan area is considered lower risk than a vehicle with a regional route that covers all of Central Missouri.